Preparing for the Start of School

 Make sure your child is safe during her journey to and from school, and find out what the school’s safety procedures are for emergencies.
-The National Center for Missing and Exploited Children has created a printable checklist of safety issues parents and guardians should consider when their child starts school.
+The National Center for Missing and Exploited Children has created printable checklists of safety issues parents and guardians should consider.
 Some of the tips mentioned are:

 - If your child is going to walk to school, then practice walking to and from school.
 Teach your child how to cross streets safely.

 - If your child is taking the bus to school, then wait with her until the bus arrives and she is safely inside.

 - Talk to your child about what she can do to protect herself from a stranger (running, yelling, screaming, and kicking).